By Amber Kaiser (main picture: Amber and her bird, Leo)

 My parents got involved in my epilepsy about 10 years after I was diagnosed when my mom happened to witness one for the first time while I was in my 2nd EMU visit.
 Once she saw me have a generalized seizure, things started happening pretty quickly.
 I had already seen a handful of neurologists on my own at that point and had 2 EMU visits in different hospitals.

 In many ways, I felt like I was starting my life all over again--getting used to life’s sensory inputs in a different way (particularly sound and light), walking, reading and writing, planning, decision-making, learning to navigate short-term memory challenges and many other things.
 I was really experiencing life in a whole new way, and despite that, I was so grateful to not be having seizures again.
 It’s hard to describe, and although I feel like I still don’t write as fluidly as I used to, I’m really grateful I was always a naturally good writer so it gave me an advantage before experiencing the effects of surgery.
 My brain missed the way it used to work and that has been the toughest adaptation that took me many years to finally accept.
 I can imagine anyone who has lost a limb, or other physical or cognitive ability can understand this concept.
 I was so happy and grateful to have had surgery and it prevented seizures for about 7 years; it was the learning to live with how my brain worked differently and still trying to meet my own and others’ expectations and living in this world like I did before that made it indescribably challenging especially the first few years.
 I think I have naturally become more creative with having to think differently and I’m an even better problem solver now.
-Although I started having clusters of complex partial seizures again, they only happen while I’m sleeping and my triggers are clear so I have done my best to create a lifestyle that minimizes my triggers, and therefore, seizures.
+Although I started having clusters of complex partial seizures again, they only happen while I’m sleeping and my triggers are clear so I have done my best to create a lifestyle that minimizes my seizure triggers, and therefore, seizures.

 Eventually, I decided to get back on an AED and slowly increased the dosage until I got to a point personally where I just wasn’t going to increase it anymore.
 I didn’t want to be in the same boat of taking high doses of AEDs and experiencing all the side-effects while they weren’t even working so I spent time trying alternatives—creating a healthy environment and daily routine, reducing stress wherever I could in my life, getting good sleep as much as possible, taking CBD oil regularly at night for a while, and most recently, I started taking a rescue medication at bedtime on nights that I feel I’m more likely to have a seizure cluster based on my triggers.
 That has been the best decision I’ve made in a long time; it’s been about 6 months now since my last seizure cluster which is the longest I’ve gone seizure free since they started again in 2018.
-I’m grateful to Ray for mentioning rescue medications when I had an open conversation with him while we were working at Epilepsy Awareness Day Disneyland last November.
-When I got back on medication 3 years ago, I had asked my doctor at the time for a rescue medication since my seizure clusters were so isolated, but they didn’t prescribe it to me; they just wanted me to start taking an AED every day.
-It never occurred to me to ask for a rescue medication again and when I changed doctors last year (going back to one that I had during my surgery), I asked him for rescue medication after my conversation with Ray and my doctor was actually surprised I wasn’t already on one.
+I’m grateful to Ray for mentioning rescue medications when I had an open conversation with him while we were working at Epilepsy Awareness Day Disneyland (EADDL) last November.
+When I got back on medication 3 years ago, I had asked my doctor at the time for a seizure rescue medication since my seizure clusters were so isolated, but they didn’t prescribe it to me; they just wanted me to start taking an AED every day.
+It never occurred to me to ask for one of the rescue drugs again and when I changed doctors last year (going back to one that I had during my surgery), I asked him for rescue medication after my conversation with Ray and my doctor was actually surprised I wasn’t already on one.

 No matter what you are going to see the doctor for, remember, you are the one going through the experience, and being open and honest with the doctor as well as doing your own research and asking questions, is key to making sure you receive the best care.
 It's especially important for people with epilepsy because it’s still a widely unresearched field that isn’t openly talked about or well understood--yet.
 There are a lot of differences in quality healthcare between doctors (as I’ve experienced) and you really just have to know what to ask, what to research and be open to changing doctors and hospitals.
 With the internet, social media and other communication tools we have now, it’s much easier to find epilepsy resources today.
 There have also been lots of private epilepsy foundations and organizations that have been created by families impacted by epilepsy and SUDEP (Sudden Unexpected Death in Epilepsy) even within the last 10 years.
 I also wrote an article for Brain Ablaze sharing my top resources for anyone new to epilepsy which includes Neureka.
 You can also search by state for a plethora of resources and support options from Epilepsy Foundation, Epilepsy Alliance America and private epilepsy foundations as well as organizations in Canada here.

 I was searching to see if there happened to be anything that helps detect seizures at home like they do in the EMU units.
 I came across Neureka on Twitter through Brain Ablaze and we have been connected ever since.
 Like I mentioned at the beginning of this article, to have Neureka Sleep available today is really amazing and the fact that we are always updating and making the device and software more user-friendly and staying open to future AI capabilities.
 I feel safer every time I wear Neureka Sleep and can imagine a caregiver feeling the same way.
 In fact, I was reminded early last year when something personal happened one night and it was very clear to me how much trauma I’ve been through living with epilepsy.
-I knew my Neureka Sleep was going to keep alerting so I took my ring off and called 911.
+I knew my Neureka Sleep was going to alert so I took my ring off and called 911.
 The emergency team came out for a while and Chris came to help as well.